amitgaru2/nepali-datetime/docs/source/index.rst

       When the ``%z`` directive is provided to the :meth:`strptime` method, an aware :class:`.datetime` object will be produced.
 The ``tzinfo`` of the result will be set to a :class:`timezone` instance.

+(7)
+   The year within century.
+When a century is not otherwise specified, values in the range [90,99] shall refer to years 1990 to 1999 inclusive, and values in the range [00,89] shall refer to years 2000 to 2089 inclusive; leading zeros shall be permitted but shall not be required.